The Chemical Weapons Convention

-The Chemical Weapons Convention is the most successful treaty on weapons of mass destruction in history.
-It comprehensively bans the use, development, production, stockpiling and transfer of chemical weapons.
+The Chemical Weapons Convention is the most successful disarmament treaty, eliminating an entire class of weapons of mass destruction.
+It comprehensively bans the development, production, stockpiling, transfer, and use of chemical weapons.
 The Organisation for the Prohibition of Chemical Weapons (OPCW) is responsible for its implementation.
-It is based in The Hague, The Netherlands.
+The OPCW is based in The Hague, The Netherlands.

 Visit the OPCW

-The OPCW is evolving to address new challenges.
-Find out more by visiting the OPCW virtually during the 2020 edition of The Hague International Open Days/Just Peace Month.
+Visit the OPCW during the 2021 edition of The Hague International Open Days/Just Peace Month.